United Airlines Flight 232: Crew resource management

-The accident has since become a good example of successful crew resource management (CRM).
+The accident has since become an example of successful crew resource management (CRM).
 For much of aviation's history, the captain was considered the final authority, and crews were expected to respect the captain's expertise without question.
-This began to change during the 1970s, especially after the 1978 United Airlines Flight 173 crash in Portland, Oregon, and the Tenerife airport disaster.
+This began to change during the 1970s, especially after the Tenerife airport disaster in 1977 and the crash of United Airlines Flight 173 outside Portland, Oregon in 1978.
 CRM, while still considering the captain as final authority, instructs crew members to speak up when they detect a problem, and instructs captains to listen to crew concerns.
 United Airlines instituted a CRM class during the early 1980s.
 The NTSB later credited this training as valuable for the success of United 232's crew in handling their emergency.
 The FAA made CRM mandatory after the accident.

 Factors contributing to survival rate

 Of the 296 people aboard, 112 were killed and 184 survived.
 Haynes later identified three factors relating to the time of day that increased the survival rate: